noorhakeem/ML_Projects/Predicting House Prices Using Machine Learning/README.md

 ## 7. Model Tuning and Optimization
 ## 8. Conclusion and Reporting

-Te Project main guideline is drawn from ChatGPT.
-I will be off course Customizing the Project as I go Along
+The  main guideline of this Project  is drawn from ChatGPT.
+I will be off course Customizing the Project as I go along